Reliefcreation/WordPress-plugin-wc-coupon-exporter/readme.txt

 == Changelog ==

+= 1.3 =
+* Added multisite support
+* Improved security with proper data sanitization
+* Enhanced error handling and logging
+* Updated compatibility with latest WordPress and WooCommerce versions

 = 1.2 =
-* Improved export functionality.
+* Improved export functionality
-* Fixed minor bugs.
+* Fixed minor bugs

 = 1.1 =
-* Added compatibility with WooCommerce 6.0+.
+* Added compatibility with WooCommerce 6.0+
-* Enhanced UI for the export page.
+* Enhanced UI for the export page

 = 1.0 =
-* Initial release.
+* Initial release

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-Make sure you have the latest version of WooCommerce for compatibility.
+This version adds multisite support and improves security.
+Compatible with the latest WordPress and WooCommerce versions.

 == License ==